July 17-20, 1987: Challenger Point, Colorado, Plaque Placing

 Making Base Camp

 Friday afternoon (7/17) we took off from our respective workplaces.
 Jim Baer of Ball Aerospace came from Boulder with Barbara Roach, an accomplished mountaineer who climbed all the Colorado Fourteeners 10 years prior and had participated in many long expeditions to reach high summits.
-Ted Manahan of HP, Colorado Springs brought his wife Chuchang and eight-month-old son Clifton.
+Ted Manahan of HP, Colorado Springs brought his wife Chuchang Manahan and eight-month-old son Clifton Manahan.
 We met late Friday night on the dirt road east out of the small, isolated town of Crestone, in the northern San Luis Valley.

 On the way down to Crestone I stopped in Denver to show the plaque to the people at Channel 4 News.
 They ran a 45-second segment about our expedition on the Saturday evening news.